HR & Marketing

 The session revolved around Nischala’s journey in building her personal brand, the benefits of having a strong personal brand, and some key tips to keep in mind while building a personal brand.

-Here were my key takeaways from the session –
+Here are my key takeaways from the session:

 Before you even begin building your personal brand, you should answer the question why you want to build a personal brand.
 Is it to attract the right kind of employers, or express your thoughts and ideas, create a legacy or a network, or pay it forward?
 What do you want the outcome to be?
 The clearer your why is, the easier it will be for you to achieve your goal.